evncosta/100-Days-of-Code/Day 20/README.md

 The first part of the classic Snake game implementation, featuring snake movement, keyboard controls, and basic game mechanics.
 This project was completed as part of **Day 20** of the "100 Days of Code: The Complete Python Pro Bootcamp" course.

+## 🎓 Course Context

+This project was part of **Day 20: Build the Snake Game Part 1: Animation & Coordinates** in the 100 Days of Code curriculum.
+It focuses on the foundational mechanics of game development.

 ## 🎯 Project Overview

 Snake Game Part 1 features: